How to send push notifications to Firebase Cloud Messaging

 Silent/data notifications

 We support sending FCM notifications as "silent," data-only notifications within Knock.
-You can enable this per push notification template under the 3-dot menu in the header of the template editor.
+You can enable this per push notification template by clicking "Manage template settings" in the header of the template editor.

 When silent push is enabled, we'll no longer pass through the message payload.
 All properties in the data payload described above will be sent with your notification still.